shenqtao/seal_SGX/README.md

 ### Seal in SGX
-perform time consuming operations, such as bootstrapping, inside an SGX enclave
+perform time consuming operations, such as bootstrapping, inside an SGX enclave.

+This project compiles the application (App) and the SGX library (SealEnclaveTest.signed.so).
+It contains 2 copies of SEAL.
+* App
+Source files: OutEnclaveTest/, Seal_OutEnclave/
+* SGX library
+Source files: SealEnclaveTest/, SEAL/
+* Configuration file (including encryption parameters) Configure.txt